-In a variety of circumstances, such drug offenses can be classified as federal offenses.
+In various circumstances, such drug offenses can be classified as federal offenses.
 Any drug crime involving large amounts or volumes of controlled drugs may be classified as a federal offense.
-The Schedule of the drug used in the crime would also have an impact on how the crime is prosecuted.
-Since Schedule, I controlled substances have a greater potential for violence than other drugs and have no medical use, the risk of the crime being reported as a federal offense increases.
+The Schedule of the drug used in the crime would also impact how the crime is prosecuted.
+Since Schedule I controlled substances have a greater potential for violence than other drugs and have no medical use, the risk of the crime being reported as a federal offense increases.

 The opioid and prescription drug fraud epidemic in the United States has forced federal law enforcement authorities to crack down on prescription drug purchases and delivery.